Updated September 2024

 6. Proof of Onward Travel

 You’ll need to have a printed ticket showing that you will be leaving the country after your stay.
 We were planning to head back into Peru after our time in Bolivia, so we booked a bus ticket that worked just fine.
-If you’re unsure of how long you’ll be there, you can book a refundable bus or plane ticket to use at the border and get reimbursed after you get in.
+If you’re unsure of how long you’ll be there, you can book a refundable bus or plane ticket to use at the border and cancel it after you get in.

 7. Travel Itinerary